Welcome to the York Neighborhood Association Website!

 The development will be just across Samish Way from the York Neighborhood’s south leg, so it will be part of our community.

-Regarding the project during the CoViD-19 response period:
+Regarding the project during the COVID-19 response period:

 “Governor Inslee’s Stay Home - Stay Healthy Proclamation specifically identifies construction of low-income housing as essential work.
 As you’ve probably noticed, Dawson Construction has prominently posted “Essential Work Site” banners on the construction fence.
 They have also implemented an impressively sophisticated set of social distancing/pandemic safety protocols in accordance with Centers for Disease Control guidelines.